Steven Cohen, Ph.D.

 In addition to serving as Senior Vice Dean of the School of Professional Studies, Dr. Steven Cohen is a Professor in the Practice of Public Affairs at Columbia University’s School of International and Public Affairs.
 He is also Director of the Master of Public Administration Program in Environmental Science and Policy at Columbia University’s School of International and Public Affairs (SIPA), Director of the Masters of Science in Sustainability Management at Columbia University’s School of Professional Studies, and the Director of the Earth Institute’s Research Program on Sustainability Policy and Management at Columbia University.
 From 2006 to 2018, he served as the Executive Director of the Earth Institute and from 2002 to 2006, he directed education programs at the Earth Institute.
 From 1998 to 2001, Cohen was Vice Dean of Columbia University’s School of International and Public Affairs.
 From 1985 to 1998, he was the Director of Columbia’s Graduate Program in Public Policy and Administration.
 From 1987-1998, Cohen was Associate Dean for Faculty and Curriculum at SIPA.

 Dr. Cohen served as a policy analyst in the U.S. Environmental Protection Agency from 1977 through 1978 and 1980-81, and as a consultant to the agency from 1981 through 1991, from 1994 to 1996 and from 2005 to 2010.
 From 1979-1980 he was an Assistant Professor of Political Science at West Virginia University and from 1981-1987 he was an Assistant Professor of Political Science at Columbia University.
-From 1990-94, Cohen served on the Board of the Pew Faculty Fellowship in International Affairs; he has also served on the Executive Committee and Committee on Accreditation and Peer Review of the National Association of Schools of Public Affairs and Administration.
+From 1990-1994, Cohen served on the Board of the Pew Faculty Fellowship in International Affairs; he has also served on the Executive Committee and Committee on Accreditation and Peer Review of the National Association of Schools of Public Affairs and Administration.
 From 2001 to 2004, he served on the United States Environmental Protection Agency’s Advisory Council on Environmental Policy and Technology.
-He currently serves on the Board of Directors of Homes for the Homeless, the Board of Directors of Willdan Energy Solutions, and the Board of Directors of the Institute on the Environment.
+He currently serves on the Board of Directors of Homes for the Homeless and on the Board of Directors of Willdan Energy Solutions.

 He is the author of numerous articles on public management innovation, public ethics, sustainability management, politics, and environmental management and also writes a blog for The Huffington Post.